Amazon Go: Stores

 In response to potential discrimination against low-income people, San Francisco, Philadelphia, and New Jersey have passed legislation banning cashless stores and retailers.
 A new Amazon Go store in New York City opened on May 7, 2019, with cash acceptance in response to previous criticism over the use of app-only purchases and its effects on the poor.
 In response to the legislation, stores in San Francisco also accept cash, with an attendant at the front letting in and checking out customers if they do not have the app.

 On February 25, 2020, Amazon opened the first Amazon Go Grocery store in Seattle's Capitol Hill neighborhood.
 The Go Grocery store is significantly larger than other Go stores, at 10,400 ft2, and offers 5,000 items, including fresh produce and baked goods.
 A second Go Grocery location opened in September 2020 in the Overlake neighborhood of Redmond, Washington.

 In 2023, Amazon announced it would close eight Amazon Go stores in Seattle, New York City and San Francisco.

+On April 4, 2024, it was revealed that Amazon's "Just Walk Out" technology was supported by approximately 1,000 Indian workers who manually reviewed transactions.
+Despite claims of being fully automated through computer vision, a significant portion of transactions required this manual verification.
+Additionally, Amazon announced plans to replace the "Just Walk Out" technology with Dash Carts in Amazon Fresh stores, aiming to enhance customer experience with features like locating products and viewing receipts in real-time.